jasonwadsworth/jasonwadsworth.github.io/_posts/2024-01-11-securing-cross-account-access-in-multi-tenant-saas-applications.md

 It's important to note that you can't include the condition statement on `sts:SetSourceIdentity`, but that's okay because it's only used in the context of assuming a role.

 We also need to add the `sts:SetSourceIdentity` permission to the role doing the assuming.
-Our dynamic policy code now looks something like this:
+Our dynamic policy now looks something like this:

 ```TypeScript
 {